ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>

 The parameter file tells MetFrag which information to include in the final scoring via the database, scoring term and associated weight.
-If in doubt, use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate example parameter files by selecting all desired settings (it is also possible to adjust the weights) and pressing the "download parameters" button.
+If in doubt, use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate example parameter files by selecting all desired settings (it is also possible to adjust the weights) and pressing the "Download Parameters" button.
 For local databases, suitable additional scoring terms, if available, will appear automatically on the web interface in the "Candidate Filter & Score Settings" section (bottom right).

 <h4>Statistical Scoring</h4>
 MetFrag also includes scoring parameters based on a statistical learning approach (Bayesian model).
-The new scores can be used along with the FragmenterScore as follows:
+These scores can be used along with the FragmenterScore as follows:

 <div class="code">
  <table>